Complex Analysis of Askaryan Radiation: A Fully Analytic Model in the Time-Domain: Conclusion

-Much thought has been devoted to improving the speed of NuRadioMC and other codes that rely on Askaryan emissions models.
-In one example, AraSim, convolution with pre-simulated cascade profiles was dropped in favor of on-the-fly convolution with the Greisen (EM) and Gaisser-Hillas (hadronic) cascade profiles \cite{testbed}.
-While this reduced the number of steps required to produce a simulated data set, it required that a determination be made about the optimal time-window before convolution began.
-To help boost computation speeds in NuRadioMC, a shower library is implemented that pulls realistic cascade profiles from memory and performs the convolutions event-by-event.
-This strategy provides accuracy regarding randomly forming sub-showers due to the LPM effect, but it still requires a convolution for each event \cite{10.1140/epjc/s10052-020-7612-8}.
-A fully analytic model provides fast accuracy in the energy range of 10-100 PeV without the need for a shower library.

 The most intriguing usage for a fully analytic Askaryan model would be to embed the model as a \textit{matched filter} in detector firmware.
-Matched filters are commonly used in radar systems that maximize detected SNR by correlating incoming data with a pre-defined function.
-Because the cascade properties would not be known in advance, an array of matched filters could be implemented to form a \textit{matched filter bank.} One example of this approach was the TARA experiment \cite{ABBASI20171}, which was designed to detect low-SNR cosmic ray radar echoes.
+Because cascade properties are unknown \textit{a priori}, an array of matched filters could be implemented to form a \textit{matched filter bank.} One example of this approach was the TARA experiment \cite{ABBASI20171}, which was designed to detect low-SNR cosmic ray radar echoes.
 This is similar to the challenge faced by IceCube-Gen2 radio: pushing the limit of low-SNR RF pulse detection in a remote setting.
-For example, a matched filter bank could be formed with an array of off-cone field formulas with fixed $a$-value and varying $\theta$-values, which would then be convolved with the RF channel impulse response.
-In some cases the impulse response has been measured quite accurately \cite{10.1016/j.astropartphys.2014.09.002}.
+For example, a matched filter bank could be formed with an array of off-cone field formulas with fixed $a$-value and varying $\theta$-values, which would then be convolved with the RF channel impulse response (see Section 6 of \cite{10.1016/j.astropartphys.2014.09.002}).